accordproject/techdocs/docs/ergo-api.md

 <a name="Commands.draft"></a>

 ### Commands.draft(template, files, contractInput, currentTime, options) ⇒ <code>object</code>
-Invoke generateText for an Ergo contract
+Invoke draft for an Ergo contract

 **Kind**: static method of [<code>Commands</code>](#Commands)
 **Returns**: <code>object</code> - Promise to the result of execution